JUNE UPDATE: Superintendent Shuffle: 2023 turnovers at education’s helm

 St. Maries

-Teresa Rensch will be the next superintendent of St. Maries Joint School District and begins her tenure on July 1.
+Teresa Rensch will be the next superintendent of St. Maries Joint School District and began her tenure on July 1.
 She replaces Alica Holthaus, who will retire this summer after six years as superintendent.

 Weiser